 Pastina pasta is one of the staples of an Italian-American childhood used to make chicken pastina soup.
 It’s a tiny pasta shaped like little stars made famous here in the US by Ronzoni.
 When Ronzoni announced that pastina was no longer going to be made due to manufacturing issues, chicken pastina soup lovers everywhere were heartbroken.

-Thankfully, there are pastina alternatives out there.
-For this chicken pastina soup recipe, you can do as I did and substitute acini de pepe, the same pasta shape used in this classic Italian wedding soup.
+While pastina pasta is mostly “back”, if you can’t find it, you can do as I did and substitute acini de pepe, another small pasta.
+It’s also the same shape used in this classic Italian wedding soup recipe.

-Why is tiny pasta perfect for chicken soup?
+Tiny pasta perfect is perfect for chicken soup

 This soup is one that you can make easily and quickly making it such a simple weeknight meal.